 It is called “Mist Trail” because the spray of the falls (during spring and early summer) will totally soak you (and the surroundings).

 There are different stages to the trail.
 It is 0.8 miles (one way, 400 ft elevation gain, moderate) to the Vernal Fall Footbridge.
 Another steep 0.5 miles will take you to the top of the fall (600 ft elevation gain, strenuous).
 If you are up to the challenge, an additional 1.5 will take you to Nevada Fall (1000 ft elevation gain, strenuous).

 Total distance (round trip) is 3 miles to Vernal Fall and 7 miles to Nevada Fall.

 Some people continue walking towards Half Dome or merge into the John Muir Trail.

-The trailhead is located in the Happy Isles area.
-Since this is one of the most popular hikes in the Valley, expect to be surrounded by a lot of people (especially if it is summer).
+The trailhead to the Mist Trail is located in the Happy Isles area.
+Since this is one of the most popular hikes in the Yosemite Valley, expect to be surrounded by a lot of people (especially during summer).

 The first few meters of the trail are flat and wide.
-The Merced River (which flows thru the falls) brings a sense of coolness at the beginning of the adventure.
+The Merced River (which flows through the falls) brings a sense of coolness at the beginning of the adventure.